-Parenting classes are available in so many different forms now, online, in person, in a group or one-on-one.
-There are many options available to parents of different backgrounds and lifestyles, so there is no doubt you will be able to find a parenting class suited to you.
+Classes are available in so many different forms now.
+There are online or in-person parenting classes and you can choose between group or one-on-one settings.
+There are many options available to parents of different backgrounds and lifestyles, so there is no doubt you will be able to find one suited to you.

-And, fair enough, humans have got through thousands of generations now without parenting classes so you may be asking yourself why you would need one yourself?
-Isn’t it an admission of failure?
+Humans have got through thousands of generations now without taking a class on being a parent, so you may be asking yourself why you would need one?

-Actually not at all.
-For a start life is very different now.
-We, most likely, live in a smaller, nuclear family without the extended network of relatives and friends that our forebears would have relied on.
-The old, wise women of the tribe that would have cajoled and nudged new parents in the right direction aren’t around any more.
+For a start, life is very different now.
+We are more likely to live in a smaller, nuclear family without the extended network of relatives and friends that our forebears would have relied on.

-Plus, parenting is one of the most important, challenging and rewarding things we’ll ever do in our lives.
-We don’t think twice about investing in our ‘book’ education or getting a golf or cookery lesson.
+Plus, raising a child is one of the most important, challenging and rewarding things we’ll ever do in our lives.
+We don’t think twice about investing in our “book” education or getting a golf or cooking lesson.

-Before jumping in headfirst, you need to know exactly what parenting classes are and whether or not you should be taking one.
+Before jumping in headfirst, you need to know exactly what these classes are and whether or not you should be taking one.

 Here is everything you need to know before making the decision!